-The IPA and the Program Administrator reserve the right to conditionally approve applications from prospective Approved Vendors that have areas of concern.
-A conditional approval will require six-month updates rather than the normal 1-year updates of the Approved Vendor application.
+The IPA and the Program Administrator reserve the right to conditionally approve applications from prospective or renewing Approved Vendors that have areas of concern.
+All conditional approval is warranted, the Program Administrator will require six month updates rather than the normal 1 year updates of develop conditions appropriate to address the concerns that the prospective or renewing Approved Vendor must meet.
+For example, a conditional approval may require an Approved Vendor to renew their application every six months instead of every year, or may include reporting requirements or regular check-ins with the Program Administrator.